-At Skillcast we are committed to quality, and committed to our customers.
-This is why we value our ISO 9001 certification, which we have maintained consistently since 2002.
+At Skillcast, we are committed to quality and committed to our customers.
+This is why we value ISO 9001 certification, which we have held consistently since 2002.

 About the International Organization for Standardization

 The International Organization for Standardization (ISO) is the world's largest developer of voluntary International Standards.
 Their standards offer solutions and best practices for almost all types of technology and business, helping companies and organizations to increase performance while protecting consumers and the planet.